 Set your Assess Standard guidelines

-You can set the Checkr Dashboard to show or hide records that your guidelines assess as Clear.
+You can set the Checkr Dashboard to show or hide records that your guidelines assess as Eligible.
 The settings below that you enable apply to all assessed records for your account.

-- Display Clear records: The locations below show records assessed as Clear:
+Display Eligible records: The locations below show records assessed as Eligible:

 - Candidate Portal